TheGreenMachine/1816Plugin/README.md

 ### Compiling your widget

-Before compiling your widget and plugin into a jar, make sure in your `build.gradle` file that you include these dependencies:
+Before compiling your widget and plugin into a jar (or even working on widget), make sure in your `build.gradle` file that you include these dependencies:

 ```
 'edu.wpi.first.shuffleboard:api:'  + current-shuffleboard-version